Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 simple analysis.

-When you go to a store in Europe, you can’t give the credit card for the cashier, they give you this terminale and then you need take your credit card insert it and put the pin number.
+When you go to a store in Europe, you can’t give the credit card for the cashier, they give you this terminal and then you need take your credit card insert it and put the pin number.
 And what is going over here, there is something like a cryptographic computer between your card and terminal.
 Let’s assume that we want to attack the card, and it is in my possession.
-This model is very permissive to me and I can do whatever I want, I can do a lot of transactions I can do radiat, I can twist it and even melt it. so attacking the card is very easy.
+This model is very permissive to me and I can do whatever I want, I can do a lot of transactions I can irradiate it, I can twist it and even melt it. so attacking the card is very easy.

 But if I don’t wants to attack the card?
 I want to attack the terminal using power analysis.
 Maybe the terminal has an SSL private key which is